jaruizra/jaruizra/README.md

 - With a license as a **drone pilot, love for rc planes and drones, specially the fpv hobby.**

-- Im currently learning [JavaScript, Node.js, Networking security, Network protocols, WSL2]
+- Im currently learning [C, C++, Networking security, Network protocols, WSL2]

 - Im currently working on [Proxmox VM, web scrapping, Docker, TrueNAS]

-- You can reach me via email at **rura.javier@gmail.com**

 - In also enjoy [3D design and rendering, SketchUp and Twinmotion](3D design and rendering, SketchUp and Twinmotion)